2800 Pierce St, Suite 410

 Federal Direct Subsidized Loan – based on financial need

 Federal Direct Subsidized Loans are awarded to students based on financial need.
 Students must be enrolled at least half time (6 credits) to be eligible.
 Funds from this program are borrowed through the U.S. Department of Education.
 Interest is paid by the U.S. Department of Education for the student as long as they are enrolled at least half time.
-For loans disbursed on or after July 1, 2013 the interest rate is 3.86% and it has a 1.051% origination fee.
+The interest rate for loans first disbursed between July 1, 2013 and June 30, 2014 is 3.86%.
+Interest rates for loans first disbursed on or after July 1, 2014 and prior to July 1, 2015 is 4.66%.
+Loans disbursed after December 1, 2013 and before September 30, 2014 the origination fee is 1.072%.
+Loans disbursed after October 1, 2014 and before September 30, 2015 the origination fee is 1.073%.
 Student eligibility will be listed on the award letter.
-The annual loan maximums are $3500 for first year students and $4500 for second year students.
+The annual loan maximums are $3500 for 1st year students, $4500 for 2nd year students and $5500 for each year in the bachelor degree programs.
 Additional paperwork is required. **For any student that is a new borrower on/after July 1, 2013 a 150% limitation is in effect.
 A student who is eligible for a subsidized loan will reach their loan limit at 150% of the program.
-At St. Luke’s College that means a student can receive a subsidized loan up to 3 years once they begin their enrollment (including previous colleges).
 Once a student has reached their 150% limitation, their interest subsidy loan limit will end on all outstanding loans that were disbursed after July 1, 2013, and interest will begin to accrue.
 Students are therefore encouraged to complete undergraduate study on a timely basis.

 Federal Direct Unsubsidized Loan Program– not based on financial need

 Federal Direct Unsubsidized Loans are awarded to students that do not demonstrate financial need.
 The student is responsible for the interest on the loan.
 Interest statements will be sent to the student providing the opportunity to pay the interest.
-If interest payments are not made the interest will capitalize.
-The student is encouraged to pay the interest.
-For loans disbursed on or after July 1, 2013 the interest rate is 3.86% and it has a 1.051% origination fee.
+If interest payments are not made the interest will capitalize, therefore the student is encouraged to pay the interest.
+The interest rate for loans first disbursed between July 1, 2013 and June 30, 2014 is 3.86%.
+Interest rates for loans first disbursed on or after July 1, 2014 and prior to July 1, 2015 is 4.66%.
+Loans disbursed after December 1, 2013 and before September 30, 2014 the origination fee is 1.072%.
+Loans disbursed after October 1, 2014 and before September 30, 2015 the origination fee is 1.073%.
 The annual loan maximum is $6000 for eligible students.
 Additional paperwork is required.

 Federal Direct Parent Plus Loan – not based on financial need

 A Federal Direct Parent Plus loan is a loan to help parents pay for their dependent student’s education.
 The student must be enrolled at least half time (6 credits) to be eligible.
 The loan is in the parent’s name and based on credit history.
 Interest accrues starting at the disbursement of the loan but it can be deferred if the borrower qualifies.
 Maximum loan limits are determined by the cost of education minus financial aid.
 Any borrower with adverse credit history may be denied the PLUS loan.
 The student may borrow an additional Unsubsidized Loan up to $4000 upon denial of the PLUS loan.
-For loans disbursed on or after July 1, 2013 the interest rate is 6.41% and it has a 4.204% origination fee.
+The interest rate for loans first disbursed between July 1, 2013 and June 30, 2014 is 6.41%.
+Interest rates for loans first disbursed on or after July 1, 2014 and prior to July 1, 2015 is 7.21%.
+Loans disbursed after December 1, 2013 and before September 30, 2014 the origination fee is 4.288%.
+Loans disbursed after October 1, 2014 and before September 30, 2015 the origination fee is 4.292%.
 Repayment begins within 60 days of final disbursement.
 Additional paperwork is required.